 An atomic subchart is a graphical object that helps you to create independent subcomponents in a Stateflow® chart.
-Atomic subcharts are supported only in Stateflow charts in Simulink® models.
+Atomic subcharts are not supported in standalone Stateflow charts in MATLAB®.

 Atomic subcharts allow for:

 Reuse of the same state or subchart across multiple charts and models